Do you need marketing ideas for small business?

 What: Enter your small business for a regional or national award based on your business achievements.

-Why: This is an effective PR tool (more on what public relations actually is here) to help your business become part of a wider story about social trends.
+Why: This is an effective PR tool (more on what public relations and a public relations campaign actually is here) to help your business become part of a wider story about social trends.
 The media are interested in reporting on data and if you can supply them with accurate numbers on certain behaviours, interests or habits then it can really boost your small business.
 For example, if you’re a hotel owner and you can collate data which says record numbers of holidaymakers are preferring to stay in family-owned or independent hotels rather than big chains, you’ve not only got a good media story about consumer behavior but you also have an opportunity to get your hotel featured.
 And that’s great for business!

 How: When you create your survey questions start with the headline you want to see in the media and work back from there.
 Ask clear questions that provide the data you need to complete your story.
 If you don’t get enough respondents your data won’t be significant because the sample size will be too small.